 “Those living in food insecure households consume fewer servings of fruits, vegetables, and whole grains, and more sugar, fat, and salt.
 These dietary shortfalls are linked to chronic diseases, including diabetes, cardiovascular disease, and cancer.
 Given their vulnerability, the elderly and children suffer the greatest impact.”
 (USDA Food & Nutrition Service)

 Through good nutrition, WIC helps ensure optimal health outcomes for pregnant women, new mothers, and families with infants and young children.
 As Vermont’s premier public health nutrition program, WIC’s nutrition education, breastfeeding support, and healthy foods support thousands of women, infants and children every year to eat well, learn about good nutrition and stay healthy.
 WIC and health professionals work together to help Vermont’s families get the support they need during critical periods of growth and development, giving children the best possible start in life.
 Find out more about the many benefits of WIC, how to help families apply and learn about WIC's role in improving lifetime health for women, their infants, and young children.

 WIC Food Packages

 To support breastfeeding for the first year, the largest WIC food package is provided to mothers and babies who exclusively breastfeed.
-For mothers who combine breastfeeding with some formula or only use formula, WIC’s standard contract infant formulas are Similac Advance (milk-based) and Isomil (soy-based) until September 28, 2019.
+For mothers who combine breastfeeding with some formula or only use formula, WIC currently has a standard infant formula contract for Similac Advance (milk-based) and Isomil (soy-based) until September 28, 2019.
 Beginning September 29, 2019, the standard infant formula contract will be for Gerber Good Start GentlePro (milk-based) and Gerber Good Start Soy (soy-based).

 Medical Documentation Requirements

 - A child or woman who requires a medical formula is also eligible for a full WIC food package, but any food restrictions should be noted on their medical documentation form.

 - Children age 12 – 24 months for whom a lower fat milk is appropriate can receive it from WIC with medical documentation.
 It can also be provided based on an individual nutritional assessment conducted by the WIC certifier to a family if the child’s weight for length falls at or above the 98th % on the WHO/CDC growth chart.